ImanMh/choppedjs/README.md

     //You may want to do stuff here that takes some CPU }

-  //handler passed will be executed the once here and every 250ms when you are scrolling choppedjs.onScroll(myScrollRelatedFunc, 250);
+  //handler passed will be executed once right away and then every 250ms while you are scrolling choppedjs.onScroll(myScrollRelatedFunc, 250);
   //handler wouldn't be executed until you begin scrolling choppedjs.onScroll(myOtherScrollRelatedFunc, 100, {